 Just about three weeks later Macy’s had their annual Lowest Prices of the Spring Season Sale and later the Friends & Family Sale!
-Which typically happen mid-March and mid-April.
+Which typically happens in mid-March and mid-April.
 These suits went on sale by quite a lot!
-So if you know your little one will need to snazz it up for an event, be on the lookout for this sale, it’s really worth it!
+So if you know your little one will need to snazzy it up for an event, be on the lookout for this sale, it’s really worth it!
 You can really save a ton and I don’t mean like 15-20%, I’m talking about 40-50%, no joke!

 Complete the Look

 Below are items to complete the look that Oliver wore.
 All these items were purchased on the Macy’s website.

 Florsheim Jasper Driver Jr Penny Loafer: These penny loafers were just the cutest thing ever!
 Oliver wanted a sock-less look so I opted for a classic, black leather loafer from Florsheim.
 This style is called the Toddler Boy Jasper Driver Jr and it is stylish, lightweight and comfortable.
 They also have this exact shoe in a variety of sizes from Toddler, to Little Boy to Big Boy and a very similar style for Daddy to wear as well.
 Florsheim has a beautiful variety of kids dress shoes to choose from if this isn’t the right style or color.

 The dress shirt Oliver is wearing is from Ralph Lauren like the suit but you could go with ANY, less expensive option.